FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 Protect Your Livermore Home with FireRoofs

-FireRoofs installs custom-built exterior sprinkler systems designed specifically for Livermore's terrain and vegetation.
-Our three-stage Detect → Alert → Defend system uses intelligent wildfire detection cameras, satellite monitoring, and high-pressure water to saturate your property and create a defensible perimeter around your home.
+FireRoofs combines automated exterior sprinkler systems with structural home hardening for Livermore properties.
+Our Detect → Alert → Defend system uses intelligent wildfire detection cameras, satellite monitoring, and high-pressure water to saturate your property.
+Our hardening scope seals every vulnerability embers exploit.

 FireRoofs camera detecting hillside wildfire with Level 2 threat overlay and automated suppression response